Applications for AHRC funding at the University of Birmingham: September 2015 entry.

 Q: If I want to apply for AHRC funding at University of Birmingham, do I apply to University of Birmingham or the Midlands 3 Cities Consortium?

-A: You should apply to University of Birmingham completing the AHRC application form (downloadable at www.birmingham.ac.uk/ahrc-funding) and submit to email@example.com
+You should apply to University of Birmingham completing the AHRC application form (downloadable from our Application Page) and submit to firstname.lastname@example.org.
+You should then also apply through the Midlands3Cities website, and ensure you have secured two referees who can complete this reference form.

 Q: Can I apply for AHRC funding if I have not yet received an offer for a place to study at University of Birmingham?

 A: Yes – you can apply in advance of receiving an offer on your application for a place to study.
 However, by Wednesday 14th January 2015 you must have submitted an application to study to University of Birmingham (find and apply for a programme of study) and have submitted your application for funding to Midlands3Cities online.